How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Drugs used in the treatment of enterobiasis:

-• Vermox (mebendazole) (for children from 2 years old) - 100 mg once;
+• Vermox (mebendazole) (for children over 2 years old) - 100 mg once;

-• Pirantel - 10 mg / kg once;
+• Pyrantel - 10 mg/kg once;

-• Nemozole (albendazole) (for children from 2 years old) - 400 mg once.
+• Nemozol (albendazole) (for children over 2 years old) - 400 mg once.

 Drugs used in the treatment of giardiasis:

-• ornidazole 25-30 mg / kg (if the body weight is more than 35 kg - 1000 mg) in two doses for 5 days, 1 day - 1/2 dose, a second course after 7 days;
+• ornidazole 25-30 mg/kg (if body weight is more than 35 kg - 1000 mg) in two doses for 5 days, 1 day - 1/2 dose, repeat course after 7 days;

-• Macmiror (nifuratel) - 15 mg / kg 2 times a day for 7 days;
+• Macmiror (nifuratel) - 15 mg/kg 2 times a day for 7 days;

-• Nemozole (albendazole) - 15 mg / kg once for 5-7 days.
+• Nemozole (albendazole) - 15 mg/kg once for 5-7 days.

 3. Mandatory use of enterosorbents and a complex of multivitamins with microelements (Tables 2 and 3).